Shuijing725/Shuijing725.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal website!
-I'm a fifth year PhD student in [Human-Centered Autonomy Lab](https://publish.illinois.edu/humancenteredautonomy/) in
+I'm a final year PhD student in [Human-Centered Autonomy Lab](https://publish.illinois.edu/humancenteredautonomy/) in
 [Electrical and Computer Engineering](https://ece.illinois.edu), [University of Illinois at Urbana Champaign](https://illinois.edu), advised by Professor [Katherine Driggs-Campbell](https://krdc.web.illinois.edu).

 My research primarily focuses on autonomous navigation in crowded and interactive environments using machine learning methods.
 I am also involved in a wide range of other projects, such as language understanding for robots, autonomous driving, and long-horizon manipulation.
  My long term goal is to enable robots to interact and collaborate with people in daily life.

+I have interned at Bosch (Summer 2023) to conduct research on autonomous driving, and at Amazon Robotics (Summer 2022) to apply manipulation research to production.

 Previously, I earned my Bachelor's Degree in Computer Engineering from University of Illinois at Urbana Champaign in May 2018.
 Before that, I was born and raised in [Zhengzhou](https://www.google.com/maps/place/Zhengzhou,+Henan,+China/@34.7425008,113.4983694,11z/data=!3m1!4b1!4m6!3m5!1s0x35d76594f09b6a9d:0x7932ee19f4cced2c!8m2!3d34.7472499!4d113.62493!16zL20vMDFxOXpz?entry=ttu), China.

-<span style="color:red">**I'm open to work, looking for fulltime research scientist/applied scientist/machine learning engineer roles starting summer 2024.
-If you know any openings, please contact me!
-Thank you!**</span>.
+<span style="color:red">**I'm open to academic and industrial jobs, looking for postdoc/research scientist/applied scientist roles starting summer 2024.
+If you know any openings, please contact me.
+Thank you!

+You may find my academic [CV](/files/Shuijing_Liu_cv.pdf) and 1-page [resume](/files/Shuijing_Liu_Resume31.pdf) here.
+**</span>

 Research interests:

 - Learning-based Robotics
+- Human-Robot Interaction
 - Machine Learning
-- Autonomous Driving
-- Human-Robot Interaction

 News
 ---